QunzhiXu/qunzhixu.github.io/index.md

 ## Research Interests

-I am interested in developing statistical methodology and theory for electronic health records (EHR) data analysis.
-I'm also developing practical tools for analyzing high-dimensional and non-Euclidean data.
-I mainly work on representation learning, federated learning, transfer learning, reinforcement learning, network analysis, graph neural networks, large language models, and high-dimensional statistics.
-Recently, I am interested in:

-- Multimodal and multi-institutional representation learning for data harmonization and knowledge graph integration.
-- Federated reinforcement learning for precision medicine.
-- Transfer learning of heterogeneous domains.
-- Graph-based and rank-based methods for high-dimensional hypothesis testing.
+I am interested in developing statistical methodology and theory in machine learning and statistics for streaming data, particularly in active/reinforcement/transfer learning and change-point problems, and their application in Engineering and Biomedical Science.

 ## Selected Awards
-- <ins> 2023 Program in Quantitative Genomics Student/Postdoc Travel Award, Harvard
-- <ins> 2022 ICSA Student Poster Award
+- <ins> Best Poster Award, the 8th Workshop on Biostatistics and Bioinformatics, May 2023.
-- <ins> 2022 Student Paper Award, Statistical Learning and Data Science Section, ASA
+- <ins> Travel Award, Third Annual Data Science Workshop in Augusta University, March 2023.
+- <ins> Best Poster Presentation and People’ Choice for Best Poster Presentation, Second Annual Data Science Workshop in Augusta University, October 2021.
+- <ins> M.H.
+Stewart Fellowship, Georgia Institute of Technology, Fall 2019.
+- <ins> Guo.
+M. Scholarship, University of Science and Technology of China, April 2019.

 ## Publications and Preprints